-- 1 Admitted Claire late Monday evening.
-Sickness had - 2 stopped more or less.
-Sick a couple of times in the - 3 hospital.
-Examined and admitted via A&E. Thought it - 4 was a bug/gastro-enteritis.
-Unusual for Claire to be - 5 sick.
-Tuesday in Allen Ward.
-Staff very good.
-On - 6 a drip.
-Dr Steen was consultant.
-Dr Hicks.
-On Tuesday - afternoon grandparents stayed.
-Staff said may be - 8 fitting internally." - 9 THE CHAIRMAN: Can we pause there?
-Professor, do you recall - 10 what the reference to Dr Hicks was? - 11 A. No. I'm thinking that perhaps the parents didn't - 12 remember the name of the consultant and I would have - 13 only known Dr Hicks as the consultant, I didn't know - 14 $\,$ Dr Webb.
-I possibly suggested the name Dr Hicks to the - 15 family.
-I'm not saying they made that mistake. - 16 THE CHAIRMAN: Thank you. - 17 MR STEWART: Page 93:
+Admitted Claire late Monday evening.
+Sickness had

+stopped more or less.
+Sick a couple of times in the

+hospital.
+Examined and admitted via A&E. Thought it

+- THE CHAIRMAN: Can we pause there?
+Professor, do you recall - 9 10 what the reference to Dr Hicks was? - 11 A. No. I'm thinking that perhaps the parents didn't - 12 remember the name of the consultant and I would have - only known Dr Hicks as the consultant, I didn't know - Dr Webb.
+I possibly suggested the name Dr Hicks to the 14 - family.
+I'm not saving they made that mistake.

+16 THE CHAIRMAN: Thank you

-- 18 "On antibiotics for possible infection.
+- 17 MR STEWART: Page 93: 18 - "On antibiotics for possible infection.
 Was very - 19 lethargic.
 Left her on Tuesday night after changeover. - 20 Thought this would be her worst day.
 Should have - 21 improved by Wednesday, hopeful.
-Got phone call, - 23 Taken to PICU.
+Got phone call, - 22 Wednesday 3.30 am, Claire having breathing difficulties. - Taken to PICU.
 Totally unexpected.
-Mother had been - 24 shopping for toiletries for her.
-Spent all night in - 25 PICU.
+Mother had been 23 - shopping for toiletries for her.
+Spent all night in 24 - 25 PICU.
 On a ventilator when they arrived.
 Talked to